Here we provide help for some of the problems that you may encounter when using DVC Studio.

 - Model registry does not display the models in my Git repositories

 - My models have disappeared even though I did not remove (deprecate) them

-When Iterative Studio cannot access your Git repository, it can present one of the following errors:
+When DVC Studio cannot access your Git repository, it can present one of the following errors:

 - Repository not found or you don't have access to it

 - Unable to access repository due to stale authorization

 - Unable to access repository

 - Could not access the git repository, because the connection was deleted or the token was expired